tedneward/Azgaarnoth/Classes/Monk/SoulKnife.md

 # Monastic Tradition: Way of the Soul Knife
 Monks of the Way of the Soul Knife are deadly assassins and bounty hunters.
-They use their psionic talents to manifest psychic blades that tear through their enemies’ bodies and auras.
+They use their psionic talents to manifest psychic blades that tear through their enemies' bodies and auras.
 Their talents extend beyond combat, as their ability to perceive auras allows them to track down foes and see through their deceptions.

 ## Soul Knives
-Starting when you choose this tradition at 3rd level, you can use your psionic energy to manifest blades that disrupt your foes’ minds.
+Starting when you choose this tradition at 3rd level, you can use your psionic energy to manifest blades that disrupt your foes' minds.

 Your unarmed strikes deal your choice of psychic, piercing, slashing, or bludgeoning damage each time you hit.